particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M-HAT 2026-04-21

+The datasheet for the [M-HAT](/reference/datasheets/m-series/m-hat-datasheet/) is now available.

 ### Environment 2026-04-15

 Clarified when [Environment](/getting-started/configuration/environment/#synchronized) changes are synchronized to devices.